China defiant over South China Sea skirmishes in ASEAN talks and blames meddling by foreign forces

 ASEAN elevated its ties with South Korea to a “comprehensive strategic partnership.”
 Yoon said the new designation will further help both sides to “create a new future together.”

-Ishiba also pledged to boost the Japan-ASEAN relationship by providing patrol vessels and training on maritime law enforcement, strengthening economic security through financial and other support and bolstering cybersecurity.
+Ishiba also pledged to boost the Japan-ASEAN relationship by providing patrol vessels and training in maritime law enforcement, strengthening economic security through financial and other support, and bolstering cybersecurity.

 “Japan shares principles such as freedom, democracy and the rule of law, and would like to create and protect the future together with ASEAN,” he said.